Worldev/UsefulShell/README.md

 * You can evaluate simple expressions, such as 5 == 5, 4 > 3, etc.
 * You can also open a port in your localhost (sudo required), and ping websites to see if they are up.
 * You can do basic math operations
 * You can connect to an ftp server!
+(Still developing it)
 * ...